 Dependence on Single Workstation Vendor.
 Discreet's flame\, effect\, inferno\, fire\, smoke\ and frost\ systems currently include workstations manufactured by Silicon Graphics, Inc. ("SGI").
-There are significant risks associated with this reliance on SGI, and the Combany may be impacted by the timing of the development and release of products by SGI, as was the case during fiscal 1996 when the announcement by SGI of a new Onyx workstation caused Discreet to offer substantial discounts and other favorable terms regarding its then current inventory of SGI workstations.
+There are significant risks associated with this reliance on SGI, and the Combined Company may be impacted by the timing of the development and release of products by SGI, as was the case during fiscal 1996.
 In addition, there may be unforeseen difficulties associated with adapting Discreet's products to future SGI products.
 Discreet is an authorized master VAR of workstations manufactured by SGI.
 Discreet's agreement with SGI is subject to annual renewal in May of each year and termination by SGI for cause.
 The agreement with SGI has been extended through December 31, 1998 and Discreet has no reason to believe that SGI will not renew such agreement.
 In addition, although Discreet has no reason to believe that it will be unable to obtain sufficient quantities of SGI workstations on a timely basis or that its status as a master VAR will be changed, there can be no assurance that the Combined Company will continue to be able to procure such workstations in sufficient quantities or on a timely basis or that SGI will continue to recognize the Combined Company as a master VAR.
 The success of Autodesk's Discreet business unit also depends, in part, on the continued market acceptance of SGI workstations by consumers in general, and by the professional film and video industries, in particular.
 Although the Combined Company intends to continue to evaluate new hardware platforms and may adapt its products as technological advances and market demands dictate, Discreet and Autodesk believe that Autodesk's Discreet business unit will continue to derive a substantial portion of its revenue for the foreseeable future from the sale and maintenance of systems designed to include SGI workstations.
 As a result, financial, market and other developments adversely affecting SGI or the sales of workstations, the introduction or acquisition by SGI of products which are competitive with those of Discreet, or the unanticipated timing or pricing of SGI products that could cause customers to defer the decision to buy or determine not to buy the Autodesk Discreet business unit's then available products or systems, could have an adverse effect upon the Combined Company's business and results of operations, as was the case with respect to Discreet for the three month period ended January 31, 1996.
 As a master VAR, Discreet also obtains certain advance access to SGI technology in order to develop compatible systems and to modify and improve existing products.
 If the Combined Company were unable to obtain such advance access, it could have an adverse impact on the Combined Company's business and results of operations.